eliziebluiz/eliziebluiz/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🎓 &nbsp; Studying Full Stack Developer at Descomplica.
+- 🎓 &nbsp; Studying Product Management at Descomplica.
 - 👊 &nbsp; Previus Job: Front end developer at Acelerabit.
 - 💻 &nbsp; Current Job: I started as a front-end developer and currently work as a Full Stack at Closeer.
 - 📘 &nbsp; Learning more about ReactJS and Django.